<Children observe, discover, question, reflect and document within natural outdoor environments.>

 Nara’s curriculum is designed to incorporate the best practices of current research and expertise in early childhood education.
 We integrate literacy and maths into the day so that they are contextual and geared to each child's readiness.

-Within the day, children are given many choices and the freedom to move between areas of the room.
-Book area, block building, pretend play, manipulative, art, sensory and science areas include a variety of materials that are regularly rotated and carefully chosen to invite children to create, explore and express themselves.
+Each day children have opportunities to focus on specific interest areas working independently as well as in groups.
+Book area, block building, pretend play, manipulative, art, sensory and science areas include a variety of materials carefully chosen to invite children to create, explore and express themselves.

 In addition to daily music, movement and story times, children at Nara explore cooking projects, science experiments, gardening and story-telling.